Can an ATV Flip? Common Causes and How to Avoid It

 • Sit or stand with your body weight shifted to the side (uphill).

-• Drive across the entire length of the hill at a slow and steady pace.
+• Drive across the entire hill at a slow and steady pace.

 • If the ATV begins to tip to the side, you have two main options: